BrennerT/presentationTDD/markdown/tdd.md

 ## 3 Goldene Regeln

->1) You can't write any production code until you have first written a failing unit test.
+1) You can't write any production code until you have first written a failing unit test. <!-- .element: class="fragment" height="100px"-->

->2) You can't write more of a unit test than is sufficient to fail, and not compiling is failing.
+2) You can't write more of a unit test than is sufficient to fail, and not compiling is failing. <!-- .element: class="fragment" height="100px"-->

->3) You can't write more production code than is sufficient to pass the currently failing unit test.
+3) You can't write more production code than is sufficient to pass the currently failing unit test. <!-- .element: class="fragment" height="100px"-->

 note:
 Hier sollen die Regeln nacheinander angezeigt werden